udayakumar-s/ej2-angular-docs/ej2-angular/pdfviewer/getting-started.md

 ```sh
 dotnet run
 ```
-5. You can see that the service link was generated on the server side and we can now bind that generated service link to the `serviceUrl` property of pdf viewer.
+5. You can see that the service link was running on the server side and we can bind the service link to the `serviceUrl` property of pdf viewer.

 > For ex:
 export class AppComponent implements OnInit {